nodeca/babelfish/README.md

 BabelFish
 =========

-Internationaliation with easy syntax for Node.JS
-See docs for more details about inline functions.
+Internationaliation with easy syntax for Node.JS.
+In comparison to classic solutions we do not split single phrase and plural phrses into different instances.
+Instead you del with phrases where you can use special macros for plurals.
+See explanation and examples below.

 ## Phrases Syntax